Jmeza081/react-native-segment-menu/README.md

 [Code Sample of basic usage]
 ```

-_Looking for code to the demo provided?_ See the `example/` directory for the source code.
+_Looking for the code to the demo provided?_ See the `example/` directory for the source code.

 ## Prop Types